J

 One reason for Nimitz' confidence was faulty intelligence suggesting that Nagumo would split his carrier armada into two task forces of two carriers each.
 Nimitz expected one Japanese task force to attack Midway while the second stood further off to provide cover.
 These dispositions would leave the Japanese vulnerable to defeat in detail.
 Nimitz instructed Fletcher that Spruance was to take position where he would use the full striking power of his two carriers to knock out the two carriers raiding Midway as soon as they were located.
 Fletcher was to cover Spruance from further out and use his own striking power against the second pair of carriers when they turned up, or, if they remained unlocated or the situation otherwise warranted, add his strike to Spruance's.

-force, as he had done during most of his operations from the time of
+task force, as he had done during most of his operations from the

-the attack on Pearl Harbor.
-He was originally scheduled to launch his
+time of the attack on Pearl Harbor.
+He was originally scheduled to

-Though characterized by a number of American historians as a
+Harbor.
+Though characterized by a number of American

-viewed by the Japanese as an independent campaign.
-However, once the
+strike was viewed by the Japanese as an independent campaign.

 Midway itself was defended by 6 Marine Defense Battalion, which had been reinforced by elements of 2 Marine Raider Battalion and a detachment of five light tanks and was well dug in.
 Coastal defenses included guns of up to 7" caliber.
 Morison notes that the Marine organization closely resembled that of the Japanese at Tarawa later in the war, and suggests that the Japanese would have had a very tough time taking the atoll with the forces they had allocated.
 Since the Japanese counted on taking Midway before the American fleet arrived, which they estimated would take place on 7 or 8 June, it seems clear the Japanese greatly underestimated the difficulty of their objective.
 Since the American carriers were already off Midway on 4 June and would decisively defeat the Japanese at sea, the amphibious invasion was never attempted.